Member Service Requirements, MSR, is a requirement of PGA Members. The current cycle is Cycle 15A: June 16, 2018 – June 15, 2021.

 For more information, contact Kristy Custer, SCPGA Finance/Office Manger at email@example.com or 951.8454653.

-There are two pathways that lead to PGA membership — the PGA PGM Apprentice Program and the PGA Golf Management University Program.
+There are two pathways that lead to PGA membership — the PGA PGM Associate Program and the PGA Golf Management University Program.

-While the apprentice and university programs differ in significant ways, both pathways require completion of the same PGA PGM curriculum, work experience, PGA Playing Ability Test, and employment or internship requirements.
+While the associate and university programs differ in significant ways, both pathways require completion of the same PGA PGM curriculum, work experience, PGA Playing Ability Test, and employment or internship requirements.

 The courses cover content and activities every PGA Professional should know and be able to demonstrate when they enter the profession as a PGA member.